marcusmonteirodesouza/foo/README.md

 ## Features

-1. Create a list of offerings your clients can do while in your shop.
+1. Create a Want with a center and a radius
-2. Retain the list of your clients, and what they are looking for at the moment.
+2. Find relevant Offers inside that radius
-3. Promote your offerings.
+3. Promote your Offers